jjxxs/websocket-ts/README.md

 ## Usage

 #### Initialization
-New instances are most easily created with the provided `WebsocketBuilder`:
+Create a new instance with the provided `WebsocketBuilder`:

 ```typescript
 const ws = new WebsocketBuilder('ws://localhost:42421').build();